yext/chat-headless/packages/chat-headless/docs/chat-headless.chatheadless.restartconversation.md

 ## ChatHeadless.restartConversation() method

-Resets all fields within [ConversationState](./chat-headless.conversationstate.md)
+Resets all fields within the [ConversationState](./chat-headless.conversationstate.md)<!-- -->, and sets the active client to the `bot` client, if one was provided when constructing the [ChatHeadless](./chat-headless.chatheadless.md) instance.

+If a [ChatEventClient](./chat-headless.chateventclient.md) is currently active before reset, that client's `resetSession` method is called.

 **Signature:**